 Four Easy Hiring Steps

-Step 2: Receive and review applications
+Step 2: Receive applications

 Step 3: Conduct interviews

 Once you have selected your potential candidates, contact your WIL co-ordinator who will assist you with scheduling interviews.
 Should you prefer to come on campus, we would be happy to co-ordinate a space and set up interviews for you.
 Please note: Due to COVID-19, Seneca will not be permitting on-campus interviews at this time.
 Visit our Employer Resources page for more updates.